scw007/scw007.github.io/overloading.md

 func onSendText(s *discordgo.Session, m *discordgo.MessageCreate) {
 ...
 ```

+You can see how this is implemented [here](https://github.com/bwmarrin/discordgo/blob/v0.23.2/event.go#L120) and [here](https://github.com/bwmarrin/discordgo/blob/v0.23.2/eventhandlers.go#L916).

 If you use this pattern, I'd suggest writing good documentation as to what types you support.